Yard Act

-Yard Act are a British rock band from Leeds, composed of James Smith (vocals, lyrics), Ryan Needham (bass), Sam Shipstone (guitar) and Jay Russell (drums).
-Their debut album The Overload was released on 21 January 2022 and debuted at number 2 on the UK Albums Chart.
+Yard Act are a British rock band from Leeds, West Yorkshire, composed of James Smith (vocals, lyrics), Ryan Needham (bass), Sam Shipstone (guitar) and Jay Russell (drums).
+Their debut album, The Overload, was released on 21 January 2022 and debuted at No. 2 on the UK Albums Chart.
+They released their second album, Where's My Utopia?, on 1 March 2024.

 History

 Prior to forming the band, vocalist James Smith and bassist Ryan Needham had both been members of other Leeds-based bands.
 Smith was a member of Post War Glamour Girls and Needham played in Menace Beach, two bands that released a split EP together in 2016.
 After the release of the EP, the pair began discussing forming a band together, a plan that eventually came to fruition in September 2019, when the pair moved into a house together in Meanwood.
 They soon recruited guitarist Sammy Robinson and drummer George Townend who played together in Treeboy & Arc.
 During this period, Robinson departed from the group, leading to the recruitment of Sam Shipstone.
 Prior to the announcement of their debut album, the band had only released a total of four singles independently.
 These singles were then compiled onto an EP, titled Dark Days, released in 2021.